codewars/discord-bot/README.md

   - `SEND_MESSAGES`: Enables your bot to send messages to channels
   - `MANAGE_MESSAGES`: Enables your bot to edit server messages and reactions

+You also need to enable the `MESSAGE CONTENT INTENT` for your bot.

 In order to mimic the Codewars Discord server in your development server, you may also wish to add appropriate roles such as `@admin`, `@mods` and `@power-users`, as well as common channels such as `#help-solve` and `#bot-playground`.

 ### Making Changes